 I’ve talked more in-depth about this in one of my newsletters.
-But the crux of the matter is that the currency of being listened to is relevance, and for people of color, our relevance is always tied to our ability to act as mouthpieces for our cultures, our communities, and our collective identities.
+But the crux of the matter is that the currency of being listened to is relevance; for people of color, our relevance is always tied to our ability to act as mouthpieces for our cultures, our communities, and our collective identities.
 And while it’s great to be heard over the cacophony of voices on the Internet, it can also feel quite uncomfortable.

-Personally, the constant awareness that my “worth” as an influencer is irrevocably intertwined with my perceived status as a ✨ good, woke, and vocal ✨ woman of color is a huge emotional and mental burden on me.
+Personally, the constant awareness that my “worth” as an influencer is irrevocably intertwined with my perceived status as a ✨ good, socially aware, and vocal ✨ woman of color is a huge emotional and mental burden on me.
 But the absolute worst part of people valuing me for what I represent — or what they think I represent — is that many of them don’t even realize it.
 So it’s like?
 Can I really hold it against people if it’s so subconscious that they don’t even know it?
 I don’t know.